maddevsio/mad-location-manager/README.md

 ## How to use
 There is example application in current repository called "Sensor Data Collector" .

+### WARNING!!

+Right now these sensors should be available:
+TYPE_ROTATION_VECTOR, TYPE_LINEAR_ACCELERATION .

+It's possible to use just TYPE_ACCELEROMETER with high-pass filter.
+Also it's possible to use Madgwick filter instead of rotation vector, but gyroscope and magnetometer sensors should be available in that case.

 ### KalmanLocationService

 This is main class.
 It implements data collecting and processing.
 You need to make several preparation steps for using it :